 ^a This table does not include savings associated with Staffing Grants and the Metering & Monitoring Pilot, which are not yet available.
 Note: Columns may not sum due to rounding.

-According to the PY7 Implementation Plan, the expected savings from this program are 32,716 MWh and 1,139,309 therms, representing 15% of the overall portfolio of electric savings and 22% of overall portfolio therm savings (including both residential and commercial).
+The expected savings from this program are 32,716 MWh and 1,139,309 therms, representing 15% of the overall portfolio of electric savings and 22% of overall portfolio therm savings (including both residential and commercial).